-FMT_SMF.1.1 The TSF shall be capable of performing the following management functions: [
+FMT_SMF.1.1 The TSF shall be capable of performing the following management functions:

+- a) change the DEK, as specified in FCS_CKM.1, when reprovisioning or when commanded,

-- a) forwarding requests to change the DEK to the EE, - b) forwarding requests to cryptographically erase the DEK to the EE, - c) allowing authorized users to change authorization factors or set of authorization factors used, - d) initiate TOE firmware/software updates, - e) [selection: no other functions, [selection: generate authorization factors using the TSF RBG, configure authorization factors, configure cryptographic functionality, disable key recovery functionality, securely updating the public key needed for trusted update, [assignment: other management functions provided by the TSF]].]
+- b) cryptographically erase the DEK,

+- c) initiate TOE firmware/software updates,

+d) [selection: no other functions, import a wrapped DEK, change default authorization factors, configure cryptographic functionality, disable key recovery functionality, securely updating the public key needed for trusted update [assignment: other management functions provided by the TSF]].

 Application Note: The intent of this requirement is to express the management capabilities that the TOE possesses.
 This means that the TOE must be able to perform the listed functions.
-Item (e) is used to specify functionality that may be included in the TOE, but is not required to conform to the cPP.
+Item (d) is used to specify functionality that may be included in the TOE, but is not required to conform to the cPP.
 Configure cryptographic functionality could include key management functions, for example, the BEV will be wrapped or encrypted, and the EE will need to unwrap or decrypt the BEV.
-In item e, if no other management functions are provided (or claimed), then "no other functions" should be selected.
+In item (d), if no other management functions are provided (or claimed), then "no other functions" should be selected.
+Default Authorization factors are the initial values that are used to manipulate the drive.